 Metabolism is the process through which your body converts those macronutrients into energy.
 During this complex biochemical process (metabolism), calories in macronutrients and beverages combine with oxygen molecules to release the energy your body needs to function.

 Your metabolism is still working, even when you are resting.

 How macronutrients support your metabolism.
 As proteins, carbohydrates, and fats are digested, they move along a series of metabolic (biochemical) pathways unique to each nutrient.
 Carbohydrates and fats will be used for energy, while proteins provide the raw materials for making hormones, bones, and muscles.
-There are notable exceptions:

 This “calories consumed” vs. “calories burned” approach works; however, you can refine and improve this process if you choose the right macronutrients to fuel your body.
-Your body and your metabolism respond very differently to 200 calories from a chocolate chip cookie, for example, versus 200 calories from steamed broccoli.
+Your body and metabolism respond very differently to 200 calories from a chocolate chip cookie, for example than 200 calories from steamed broccoli.

 Using your calorie total, calculate the ratio of macronutrients you need to eat daily for fat loss and lean muscle gain.
 An excellent place to start is 40 percent protein, 30 percent fat, and 30 percent complex carbohydrates.

 If you or someone you know is considering weight loss, share this article on Facebook or Twitter so that others can learn more about losing weight.